 There are 18 members of the Steering Group.
 As the Hyde Park and Paddington Neighbourhood Area has been designated a ‘Business Area’ by Westminster City Council, nine people are drawn from the local resident population, and nine from the local organisations and businesses.
-The following were elected at the AGM of the Forum on 23 March 2021 and serve a two year term.
+The following were elected at the AGM of the Forum on 18 May 2023 and serve a two year term.

 Andy has had a connection with the Hyde Park Estate since 2015 and moved to the area permanently in 2017.
 He has been a committee member of the Hyde Park Estate Association for most of that time, initially as the short-let rep, and more recently as the Honorary Secretary.
 He is involved in a number of software businesses, including his own which he founded on leaving the Royal Navy in 2014.